 Department faculty serve the community in different settings, and this is an integral part of their professional role and duty as pediatricians.
 In collaboration with other professionals, organizations, and parents they work to achieve accessibility to proper services for all children and to advocate for those who lack access to care because of social, cultural, geographic, or economic conditions or special health care needs.

-- Dr Khalid Yunis is leading the project to raise awareness on preconception care in Lebanon, in collaboration with the Ministry of Public Health and the CDC.
+- Dr Khalid Yunis leading the project to raise awareness on preconception care in Lebanon among adolescent females, in collaboration with the Ministry of Public Health and the CDC.

 - Dr Nadine Yazbeck is founding member of INCLUDE a non-governmental organization that works on the inclusion of children with special needs in schools and the workforce.

-- Dr Marianne Majdalani is member of the National Committee against child abuse and the Union pour la Protection de l’Enfance au Liban (UPEL).
+- Dr Marianne Majdalani active member of the National Committee against child abuse and the Union pour la Protection de l'Enfance au Liban (UPEL).

 - Dr Salman Mroueh is a founding member and main physician at the Childhood Asthma Center of the Childhood Protection and Care Association (Hazmieh), providing medical care to children with asthma.

-- Dr Hala Tfayli regularly attends the Chronic Care Center as a main physician treating children and adolescents with diabetes.
+- Dr Hala Tfayli serves children and adolescents with diabetes at the Chronic Care Center as their major treating physician

 - Dr Nadine Yazbeck and Dr Rose-Mary Boustany provide care to patients with special needs in SESOBEL on a regular basis